cjbrooks12/pebble/docs/src/orchid/resources/wiki/guide/installation.md

 ```

 ## Set Up
-If you are integrating Pebble with Spring MVC, read {{ anchor('this guide', 'Spring Integration') }}.
+If you are integrating Pebble with Spring MVC, read {{ anchor('this guide', 'Spring Boot Integration') }}.

 You will want to begin by creating a `PebbleEngine` which is responsible for coordinating the retrieval and
 compilation of your templates: